Jebrayam/systemsbiology/Single_Units/README.md

 - **gillAl**.
 Computes the biological system stochastically.
 The output is calculated numerically using the Gillespie's algorithm.

 - **simbMoments**.
 This function works similar to *simbODE*.
 Determines simbolically a set of differential equations that describes the moments of the system.
 The implemented function finds upon the second order moment.
+Those two moments corresponds respectively to the mean and variance of the whole population.